Prashanth-Pombala/LangChain/README.md

 *Uses sequencing to generate a possible menu for the name of the restaurant *Uses streamlit to generate a page to allow the user select the cusine for which a name and menu should be generated.

-Generate an OPENAI API and place it in the secrets file and run the code.
+Generate an OPENAI API and place it in the secret_key file and run the code.